 .tables

-command to display all the tables, you can see the table dept_emp_testmodel has been added.sqlite> .tables dept_emp_department dept_emp_employee dept_emp_employee_dept dept_emp_testmodel
+to display all the tables, you can see that the table dept_emp_testmodel has been added.sqlite> .tables dept_emp_department dept_emp_employee dept_emp_employee_dept dept_emp_testmodel

 - Run